-- Course consisting of a 75-minute class: 5 classes of missed time is allowable - Block Class: 2 classes of missed time are allowable - Practicum Classes (60 minute): 2 class per semester of missed time is allowable - Practicum Classes (120 minute): 1 class per semester of missed time is allowable - Internship Classes: 2 classes per semester of missed time is allowable - Modular Courses: 1⁄2 day of missed time is allowable
+- Regular course (80 minute): 4 classes of missed time is allowable - Block Class: 2 classes of missed time are allowable - Practicum Classes (60 minute): 2 class per semester of missed time is allowable - Practicum Classes (120 minute): 1 class per semester of missed time is allowable - Internship Classes: 2 classes per semester of missed time is allowable - Modular Courses: 1 day of missed time is allowable documentation to help determine if a W will be administered.
+Refunds for Ws will be administered according to the current refund policy.